Wedding photography – Lighting large groups with a large light

-In a previous example, shown in this article - how do you light large groups? evenly! - I used two Quantum flashes and large 60″ umbrellas to spread the light.
+In a previous article,I described using two Quantum flashes and large 60″ umbrellas to spread the light.
 But the Quantum flashes, even though they are tough workhorses, aren’t that much more powerful than a speedlight.

 What you see in the photo above, was lit by that single large softbox 4 ft by 3 ft.
 There is slight light fall-off to the sides, but nothing that a quick swipe with the Local Adjustment Brush in Lightroom won’t fix.
 It’s a small trade-off doing this in post, for the simplicity of the lighting setup during the event.
 Do keep in mind that most groups would be much smaller, and then the light fall-off doesn’t exist.